Matchless: AMC (1938–66)

 Associated Motor Cycles (AMC) was formed in 1938, as a parent company for Matchless and AJS motorcycles.
 AMC later (postwar) absorbed Francis-Barnett, James, and Norton.
 In 1941 Matchless motorcycles introduced telescopic front forks called "Teledraulic" forks, considered by some to be the first major innovation in British front suspension in 25 years.

 During the Second World War, Matchless manufactured 80,000 G3 and G3L models for the armed forces.
 By 1956 they had eight models in their line up, but the number had dwindled in 1965.
 The G3L was the first to feature the "Teledraulic" front forks.

 Post-war landmarks start with the production of Matchless/AJS 350 cc and Matchless G80 500 cc singles, developed from the legendary war-time Matchless G3 produced for the army.
 Competition models of the singles were produced from 1948, which gave the company some memorable wins.

 In 1949 the first Matchless/AJS vertical twin, a 500 cc, was produced; later to be joined by 600 cc and 650 cc vertical twins in 1956 and 1959 respectively.
 On the racing front AMC were fielding the (supercharged) AJS Porcupine and the AJS 7R alongside the 1951 Matchless G45 500 cc vertical twin.
 Even when supercharging was banned, Les Graham won the 1949 500 cc world championship on a normally aspirated Porcupine.

 For 1952, the Model G45 twin-cylinder production racer was introduced.
 Its pushrod 500 cc OHV vertical twin-cylinder engine was based on the roadster Model G9, and was housed in a modified AJS 7R chassis.
 Derek Farrant won the 1952 Manx Grand Prix at 88.65 mph, and AMC put the G45 into limited production.

 In 1953 there was a Clubman range of Matchless/AJS 350 cc and 500 cc singles.
 AMC withdrew from factory-supported road racing at the end of the 1954 season, following the death of Ike Hatch, and facing fierce competition from the other European bikes.

 The Matchless G50 single-cylinder racer was made generally available for privateers in 1959, and competed against the Norton Manx.
-Though its 90.0 x 78.0 mm 50 bhp engine and top speed near 135 mph (217 km/h) were slightly down on the Manx, the lighter Matchless could take the day on tight and twisty circuits.
+Though its 90.0 × 78.0 mm 50 bhp engine and top speed near 135 mph (217 km/h) were slightly down on the Manx, the lighter Matchless could take the day on tight and twisty circuits.

 In 1958 the Matchless/AJS road bikes were joined by a 250 cc and in 1960 by a 350 cc for a lightweight series of singles.